MCWEMA/WemaLabs-Base/README.md

   <h1> Hello World </h1>
 </h1>

-Kick off your journey with this hello-world page.
-This is a starter you might need to get up and running blazing fast with the many blazing fast smart solutions.
+Kick off your journey by going through this repository.
+This is a starting point for those looking to get up and running efficient and smart solutions.

-## Quick connect
+### Quick connect

-1.  **Create a wrapper to your idea.**
+1.  **Create a wrapper to your idea**